-Ideal Finance Receives Honorary Award At 21st GJA
+Ideal finance receives honorary award at 21st GJA

-A citation mentioned ideal finance limited as a trail blazer in taking sponsorship of the GJA to a monumental height.
+A citation mentioned Ideal Finance Limited, the flagship subsidiary of Groupe Ideal, as a trail blazer in taking sponsorship of the GJA to a monumental height.

-Complementing the accolades, the award addressed the company as pacesetter to enhancing development of journalism in the country.

 This is first in history for a company to have come on board with two cars as prize packages since the inception of the journalist awards, a gesture that has been endorsed by many especially journalists.